Grid Search vs Random Search Guide: Understanding Hyperparameter Tuning Methods in ML

 • Responsible use of data

-Machine learning practitioners increasingly maintain experiment logs and version control for hyperparameter configurations to meet transparency expectations.
+As a result, practitioners increasingly maintain experiment logs and version control for hyperparameter configurations.

 Tools and Resources for Hyperparameter Optimization

-Many software tools support Grid Search and Random Search in machine learning workflows.
-These tools help automate experiments, track performance metrics, and manage datasets.
+Various tools support Grid Search and Random Search in machine learning workflows.
+These tools help automate experiments, track performance, and manage datasets efficiently.

 • Scikit-learn